statamic/docs/content/collections/docs/new-antlers-parser.md

 - Self-closing tags
 - Run-time caching for huge performance boosts

-This new engine is a powerful factory, mad scientist labratory, and wizarding school all rolled into one. 🏭🧑‍🔬🧙‍♀️
+This new engine is a powerful factory, mad scientist laboratory, and wizarding school all rolled into one. 🏭🧑‍🔬🧙‍♀️

 ### We're calling it "Experimental" {#experimental}

 Because of how fundamental Antlers is to the entire Statamic experience, we're shipping this new version under an **opt-in** feature flag until Statamic 3.4 — just in case it affects the behavior or output of one or more of your templates in an unexpected way.
 Here are a few situations we wish to avoid, in order of most-to-least likely to happen:

 1. Templates that rely on a bug in the RegEx parser suddenly behave correctly, but do so unexpectedly
-1. Templates that rely on undocmented or unknown behaviors that may have been fixed, removed, or otherwise not ported to the New Parser
+1. Templates that rely on undocumented or unknown behaviors that may have been fixed, removed, or otherwise not ported to the New Parser
 1. Actual regressions created by the new parser
-1. Performance gains are so high that your site rips a hole in the Space Time Continuum and inhales everthing in the solar system into it, collapsing everything you've ever known into the space of a single atom
+1. Performance gains are so high that your site rips a hole in the Space Time Continuum and inhales everything in the solar system into it, collapsing everything you've ever known into the space of a single atom
 1. Half-Life 3 comes out but everyone is too distracted by New Antlers to notice

 If you encounter any of these scenarios (and you still exist), please [open an issue](https://github.com/statamic/cms/issues/new?assignees=&labels=&template=bug_report.yml) so we can address it or help you get sorted.